 One of the ways we can see progress is to focus on a single technique or a motif over a period of time.
 I’m a dabbler in many techniques, which makes seeing progress in any one of them difficult.
 One way I could make this easier for myself is to focus on one medium and compare my later drawings with the ones I did while I was still warming up.

 I’m thinking of focusing on comic-style portraits in ink, since I recently bought a couple of new brush pens and fountain pens, and the thrill of getting new art supplies always gets me going.

 6. Draining the swamp

 Distraction is the enemy of art.
-And since I have a small computer permanently connected to the entire world’s information database in my pocket the whole time, distractions are abundant.
+Since I have a small computer permanently connected to the entire world’s information database in my pocket the whole time, distractions are abundant.

-Have you ever seen how adults handle a baby holding a dangerous or fragile object?
-You don’t just snatch the thing, because that will make the baby cry.
+If you want to take a dangerous or fragile object from the hands of a baby, you don’t just snatch the thing, because that will make them cry.
 You replace it with their favorite toy.
 Babies lack object permanence, and “out of sight, out of mind” works on them.
 Our instinctive part is not much smarter than a baby.
 We need to give ourselves a better toy, and we’ll forget about other things.

 One method that was extremely helpful in weaning myself off of social media is taking a sabbatical.

 I’ve written on this in my several other posts: